AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 <!-- Stay in control of your compute hours by setting alerts for delays to your query runs.   -->
 <!-- You can choose to receive alerts if a query status does not change state after a specific period of time.
 Just  to stay informed on your query progress. -->

-If a query runs for an extended period of time

 You can monitor query performance and identify any unexpected delays in processing with the '[!UICONTROL Query Run Delay]' alert.
 When you [subscribe to alerts](#alert-subscription) for scheduled query runs, one of the available alerts is the [!UICONTROL Query Run Delay].
 This alert notifies you if the query continues to process beyond a pre-determined period of time without completing or failing to complete.
-You can choose a threshold duration that triggers the notification.

-The the maximum observable period for a query run delay is 24 hours (1440 minutes).
-The threshold is set in minutes.
+To choose a threshold duration that triggers the notification, either enter a number in the text input filed or use the up and down arrows to increase in increments of one minute.
+As the threshold is set in minutes, the maximum observable period for a query run delay is 1440 minutes (24 hours).
 The default time period for a run delay is 15 minutes.

 >[!NOTE]
 >
 >A query run can only have one run delay time.
 If you change the delay threshold, it is changed for your entire organization and any user also subscribed to the alert.

-To set a [!UICONTROL Query Run Delay] alert,
+See the subscribe to alerts section to learn how to [subscribe to alerts](#alert-subscription).

 <!-- The default behaviour sets an alert for 15 mins after the query begins processing. -->
 <!--